 Imagining your child growing up without you is one of the least fun tasks of parenthood.
 But you know what’s worse?
 A judge swooping in to decide who should raise your child, in the absence of your own written instructions.

-Then comes the fun part (“fun” may or may not be sarcastic, depending on your situation): asking the person you’ve chosen.
+Whatever your decision, then comes the fun part (“fun” may or may not be sarcastic, depending on your situation): asking the person you’ve chosen.
 And, in some cases, telling the people you didn’t choose.

 There’s really no wrong way to ask someone to serve as a guardian.
 Most people will be flattered—what bigger compliment could you give someone than entrusting him or her with your child’s future?